toschaef/Arduino-Scientific-Calculator/README.md

 # Scientific Calculator for Arduino

-I made this a while ago, and it might or might not compile.
-I may touch it up eventually
+I made this a while ago, and might touch it up eventually
+It compiles on wowki, and can be used [here](https://wokwi.com/projects/445937649533105153)

-## Supported Operations
+## Usage

 Operations are entered using two-key combinations on the keypad
 The first key (`A`, `B`, `C`, or `D`) selects a function group, and the second key chooses the specific operator